Publication date: December, 1989

 Zulli’s art is amazing and this 8-page short provides a tempting taste of what his “Souls Winter” trilogy was going to look like.
 Zulli’s a very well-rounded artist who excels in not just action layouts and character design, but in environments, too.
 His renderings of nature, for instance, are stunning and his anthropomorphic characters manage to retain their animal features without being cartoonishly overdone.
 His Splinter is the most genuinely rodent-like rendition of the character I’ve seen… albeit perhaps more “mouse” than “rat”.

 I’m rather glad that the 2007 “Souls Winter” trade saw fit to collect ALL of Zulli’s work under one cover, as hunting down some of the rarer publications to feature his shorts could be a bit of a pain.
-“A Splinter in the Eye of God?” is a great compliment to his main trilogy and I’d recommend it on the art alone.
+“A Splinter in the Eye of God?” looks fantastic and I’d recommend it on the art alone.

 Grade: B+ (as in, “But that ‘one hand clapping’ bit is like Zen 101, isn’t it?”)